itsYahya/minishell/README.md

 # Mini(but great) shell
 Minishell is the god level in the common core of 42.
-I am trying to make it perfect as possible.
+We are trying to make it perfect as possible.

 this makes it my favorite project til now.